 If you owe back taxes, are in the process of negotiating your debt with the IRS, or are currently repaying your debt to the IRS, you should be aware of a few things when tax season rolls around.

 Do you need to file taxes?
 Yes.
-Your tax debt will never affect whether or not you need to file, so you should still plan on filing your taxes each and every year, whether or not you owe the IRS any money.
+Your tax debt will never affect whether or not you need to file.
+You should still plan on filing your taxes every year, whether or not you owe the IRS.

 Can you still file for an extension?
 Yes.
 Negotiating your tax debt for past years doesn’t affect your filing this year, so if you need extra time to finalize the details on your tax return, you can still file for an extension.
 Huge reminder here: Filing for an extension doesn’t mean you get more time to pay your taxes for this year.
 They’re still due on Tax Day.